francescobrun/mr-bmd/README.md

 ## Input

-Code is designed to consider as input a number (e.g. 8) of images having different energetic content:
+Code is designed to consider as input a number (e.g. 8) of CT images with different energy settings:

 ![](/doc/Figure1.jpg)

-and a decomposition matrix resulting from the physics of the acquisition system and the desired materials:
+and a decomposition matrix resulting from the physics of the acquisition system and the desired materials (e.g. 4):

 ![](/doc/Figure2.jpg)